-How to give phosphate or calcium from effervescent tablets
+How to give calcium, phosphate or potassium using effervescent tablets

-Liquid calcium or phosphate medicines are not available so you may be asked to make a mixture by dispersing (dissolving) an effervescent tablet in water and giving your child some of this mixture.
-This leaflet explains how to do this.
+Liquid calcium, phosphate or potassium medicines may not always be available so you may be asked to make a mixture by dispersing (dissolving) an effervescent tablet in water and giving your child some of this mixture.
+This information guide explains how to do this.

-Children may need extra calcium or phosphate for a variety of reasons.
-Liquid calcium or phosphate medicines are not available so you may be asked to make a mixture by dispersing (dissolving) an effervescent tablet in water and giving your child some of this mixture.
+Children may need extra calcium, phosphate or potassium for a variety of reasons.
+Liquid calcium, phosphate or potassium medicines may not always be available so you may be asked to make a mixture by dispersing (dissolving) an effervescent tablet in water and giving your child some of this mixture.

 A doctor, nurse or pharmacist will tell you: